TrustworthyComputing/csaw_esc_2022/challenges/c0dewords/README.md

 # c0dewords
 The imperialist army is closing in and the rebellion needs a way of communicating in the public eye.
 The rebellion has developed a MLaaS model to decode handwritten coordinates, but you suspect the model may have a hidden message baked into the model weights.
 It seems to be triggered by a certain input symbol...

+The threat model assumes the rebellion and the imperialist generals do not have access to the model.
+Both generals can submit queries to the server, but only the revolutionay generals should be able to discover the secret message through a special class of inputs.

 ## Research Track
 As a member of the rebellion, you have two goals:
 - Decrypt the secret message